 Another simple solution is to deal with the source of the water making your yard wet.
 Downspouts, the parts of the roof gutter pouring water on the ground might be the cause of a soggy yard.

-If you have downspout pouring water directly onto the ground, fix them and ensure they are at least 6 feet from the foundation of the house, and into a form of channel that directs the water away from the yard.
+If you have downspouts pouring water directly onto the ground, fix them and ensure they are at least 6 feet from the foundation of the house, and into a form of channel that directs the water away from the yard.
 With the right slope, water from your roof shouldn’t muddy up your yard.

 4. Core-aerate the yard